golovewkin/react-materialUI-firebase-starter/README.md

 4. Ability to create a user as an admin
 5. 'Settings' and 'Home' page for users
 6. User management for admins
-7. Users can login via email or with a Google account
+7. Users can login via email ONLY in this version
 8. Reset password functionality
 9. Landing page template
 10. Now it uses Firebase as a db, but there could be any requests to any DB via HTTP etc...

 ##  Steps to launch the project: